charlespeters/ARWHD/_posts/2014-09-26-i-have-never-used-this.md

 There's a few technologies I've heard about, read loads about, played a lot with a little bit, gotten excited about, but have never used them in a real project for a client or for a side project.
 I felt really guilty for that, but now I don't.

 Let's name a few of them: Backbone.js, Compass, HAML, Foundation, React.js, Snap.svg, D3.js.
-I know what they are, what they're for, enough to get started.
-But there hasn't been an instance where that would be advantageous or time saving to use.
+I know what they are, what they're for, enough to get started, but that's it.
+There hasn't been an instance where it would be advantageous or time saving to deviate from my workflow to use any of those things.

 ### Backbone.js
 Backbone is a JavaScript framework for working with a RESTful API.
 It's like Ember.js and Angular but with less convention, so for instance you have to configure your own way to write a route, where as there's one way in Ember to do it; it's an exceptionally flexible framework.
 It's for working with JSON and data modeling.